Hydran00/torchure_smplx/README.md

    ```bash
    git clone https://github.com/hydran00/torchure_smplx.git
    ```
-2. Set your torch path in the `CMakeLists.txt`:
+2. Set your torch and CUDA paths in the `CMakeLists.txt`:
    you can find it easily if you have pyTorch installed:
    ```bash
     python -c "import torch; print(torch.utils.cmake_prefix_path)"